anglinchristina/anglinchristina.github.io/_posts/2017-10-23-progressive_web_apps.markdown

 Native, offline features like push notifications & cached content are made possible by [service workers](https://developers.google.com/web/fundamentals/primers/service-workers/), JavaScript files that act as a proxy between your web app and servers.
 * Service workers check if they're supported before running and won't crash your web app on non-supported browsers.
-* Side note - this is the first time I've heard about JavaScript workers, and I'm going to read up on how they can be used for QA + debugging!

 You can edit the app's manifest.json file to display:standalone so that your content will be full screen and not displayed within the browser.